mage2cookbook/mage2cookbook-docker-apache/README.md

 - bin/magento sampledata:deploy
 - php /var/www/magento2/composer.phar update

-# Pre-Requisites
+# Execution

 1. Install Docker (I'm using a DigitalOcean droplet )

 2. `docker run -d --name mysql -p 3306:3306 \
 	-e MYSQL_ROOT_PASSWORD=admin \
 	mysql:5.6`

+3. Change the PUBLIC_HOST with your IP or domain name in the command below.
+It will automatically add the IP of domain to your Magento 2 configuration.

-3. `docker run --rm --name magento2 -it -p 80:80 --link mysql:mysql \
+4. `docker run --rm --name magento2 -it -p 80:80 --link mysql:mysql \
 	-e MYSQL_USER=root -e MYSQL_PASSWORD=admin \
 	-e PUBLIC_HOST=yourdomain.com \
 	raybogman/mage2cookbook-sample-docker $*`
-4. Change the PUBLIC_HOST with your IP of domain name.
-It will automaticly add the IP of domain to your Magento 2 configuration.

-# Execution

-1. git clone this
-2. In base directory do `docker-compose build`
-3. Go have a cup of tea
+5. Go have a break, this will take some time

-4. When finished do `docker-compose up`
-5. Connect to magento in browser via your docker ip address (you see this when you first load docker terminal window)
+6. Open your browser en goto the addressed domain name or IP.

+As you may see the Apache2 process is working in the FOREGROUND.
+You can kill it by using CTRL+C on the terminal.

+Tip: Open a second terminal window and run `docker exec -it magento2 bash` this allows you to enter the Magento 2 container.
+All files are located in `/var/www/magento2/htdocs`.
+To enter the MySQL database use `docker exec -it mysql bash`

 # Useful Docker commands